 It’s finally here!
 It’s Thanksgiving Week.
 Turkey Day is officially upon us.
 Soon you will be sitting down with the plate of food you have been dreaming about all month, while visiting with friends and family.
 Some people have holiday traditions of their own, and then there are some that are more widely celebrated.
 Have you ever wondered where some of these traditions began?
-We have complied a list of some very unique facts about Thanksgiving, along with some traditions and their history!
+We have compiled a list of some fun facts about Thanksgiving, along with some traditions and their history!
 So, before you put yourself into that long-awaited food coma, take some time to read these fun Thanksgiving facts.

 The first Thanksgiving was celebrated in 1621.
 It was actually of a 3-day harvest festival!
 Imagine that, three whole days of eating delicious food.